Photo courtesy of http://liberato.org Ricardo Liberato

 Modern Solutions

 More up-to-date proposed solutions dispense with the huge earthen ramp by winding the ramp around the pyramid, or building switchback ramps that lean against the pyramid.
 There’s another variant that has the winding ramp inside the pyramid.
-These ideas eliminate the giant earthen ramp that wouldn’t work anyway, replacing it with a more economical narrow ramp that leans on the building, but they don’t touch the bottleneck problem.
+These ideas eliminate the giant earthen ramp that wouldn’t work anyway, replacing it with a more economical narrow ramp that is partly supported by the building.
+The problem is, they don’t address the bottleneck.

 You can check out some of the many variants of the ramp scheme here: Building the Great Pyramid

-You might be able to use multiple earthen ramps for the lower portion, and save the winding single ramp for the upper layers, but with a winding ramp you’re limited to one path.
-There are more than a million blocks higher than a hundred and twenty feet, which is already extraordinarily high for anything made of earth.
-Most of these schemes also have lots of 90-degree turns that would slow things down even more.
+Variants of the idea aren’t very promising either.
+For instance, you could use use multiple earthen ramps for the lower portion, and save the winding single ramp for the upper layers.
+But there are more than a million blocks higher than 37 meters, which is already extraordinarily high for anything made of earth.

-Even if you overlook the bottleneck problem, packed dirt isn’t very strong.
-You can’t build a narrow pile of packed earth hundreds of feet high because it won’t bear its own weight, let alone many tons of moving stone, men, and draft animals.
-Mud-brick is stronger, but the tallest mud-brick structures in the world are not much more than 100 feet high, and few are as much as even 50.
-Moreover, you can be sure that the owners of 100-foot mud brick buildings don’t allow grand pianos on the top floor.
+Packed dirt isn’t very strong.
+You can’t build a narrow pile of packed earth that high because it won’t bear its own static weight, let alone many tons of moving stone, men, and draft animals.
+Mud-brick is considerably stronger, but the tallest mud-brick structures in the world are not much more than 30 meters high, and few are as much as even 15.
+Moreover, you can be sure that the owners of 30-meter mud brick buildings don’t allow grand pianos on the top floor.

 An Easier Way